-Now I’ve been dying to play the first one just cause you get your own freaking mecha, but I can’t believe how fast they’re coming out with Xenoblade 2!
-No release date yet and I doubt it will be ready by holiday season, so I figure we’ll be hearing more about it at E3 this year.
+- I have been dying to play “Xenoblade Chronicles X” (mostly because you get your own mech suit), but I can’t believe how quickly it’s taken them to develop “Xenoblade Chronicles 2!”
+No release date yet and I doubt it will be ready by holiday season, but I figure we’ll be hearing more about it at E3 later this year.

-What do you get when you mix Fire Emblem characters with Dynasty Warriors game?
-You get Fire Emblem Warriors.
-Hacking and slashing enemies using your favorite Fire Emblem characters like Marth or Robin, I’m tempted.
+- What do you get when you mix “Fire Emblem” characters with “Dynasty Warriors” mechanics?
+Apparently you get “Fire Emblem Warriors.”
+Hack and slash enemies using your favorite “Fire Emblem” characters like Marth, Robin, or Chrom.

-Behold, we 3rd party games as well:
+Behold, we will finally be seeing third party games as well:

-And then something about EA sports and FIFA.
-There was also this one game called 1-2-Switch… but…like…I didn’t care.
+And then there was something about EA sports and a FIFA game, also a game called 1-2-Switch, but, like, I didn’t care.
 Like, on my actual notes I wrote down “not impressed.”
-Yeah, I’m that much of a bitch, I just don’t care for it.
 But hey, I mentioned it.

-Oh, I almost forgot though… Legend of Zelda: Breath of the Wild… March 3, 2017.
-POW POW POW POOOOOOW!
+I almost forgot; Legend of Zelda: Breath of the Wild… March 3, 2017.
+Mic Drop.